vipul5247/vipul5247/README.md

 - ⚡ Fun fact: ...
 -->

-😄 This is Vipul Vaibhav, a data scientist working in ZS.
+😄 This is Vipul Vaibhav, an AI data scientist with 5+ YoE.
+Interested in the fascinating new Agentic and AI research works and getting hands dirty with working on them :)
- I am dexterous with Data Science- Machine Learning, Deep Learning, Computer Vision and NLP with sublime grasp on ElectronJS also.
- Lets catch up and discuss if you have some project we could collaborate on!

 Why not connect over linkedin: https://linkedin.com/in/vipul5247